 The massacre of Jews at a Pittsburgh synagogue last week was the most deadly attack on Jews in our nation's history.
 And while a single deranged person did this on his own, these things do not happen in a vacuum.

-As a 60 year old Jew, I assumed Jew hatred was based on ancient gripes that only simple minds could abide, and since simple minds would always be around, so would Jew hatred.
-I still believe that on some level, but I've also come to better understand the things that fill that vacuum and cause men to act on these ancient gripes.
+Being Jewish myself, I always assumed Jew hatred was based on ancient gripes that only simple minds could abide, and since simple minds would always be around, so would Jew hatred.
+I still believe that, but I've also seen how contemporary words and attitudes play a role in causing men to act on those ancient gripes.

 Jews began being murdered in Germany en masse way back in the 11th century.
-Not only were Jews a religious minority, they were also blamed for usury, plagues, and, of course, killing Jesus.
+Not only were Jews a religious minority, they were also accused of usury, causing plagues, and, of course, killing Jesus.
 Back then, the church prevented Christians from lending money, so if you borrowed money, you were probably indebted to a Jew.
-Jews were also somewhat less susceptible to plagues which tended to affect agrarian populations to a greater degree.
+Moreover, Jews were frozen out of many professions including farming, and thus were less susceptible to plagues which tended to affect agrarian populations.
 These things formed the basis of Jew hatred.
 Then came the Crusades in the 11th century and Jews began their long history of being slaughtered by Germans.

-But many Jews remained in Germany despite the Crusades and mass slaughters.
-Sometimes they even thrived.
-Then came Martin Luther.
+Despite that, many Jews survived and remained in Germany after the Crusades.
+Some even thrived.
+But then came Martin Luther.

-Luther called Jews vermin, vipers, dumb, miserable, stupid, fools, blind, senseless, thieves, usurers, and more in a screed that goes on for 75 pages.
-Among his many recommendations for dealing with the Jews was to burn their synagogues, burn their houses, not allow them safe passage on roads, and force them into labor.
+Luther labeled Jews as vermin, vipers, dumb, miserable, stupid, fools, blind, senseless, thieves, and usurers.
+To deal with them, his recommendations included burning their synagogues, burning their houses, not allowing them safe passage on roads, forcing them into labor, and killing them.